KSCxProtocol/Discord_EtherScan-bot/README.md

 This Discord bot allows you to fetch recent Ethereum transactions for a specified address using the Etherscan API.
 The bot is built using Discord.js and Axios.

-Getting Started
+##Getting Started

-Prerequisites
+- Prerequisites

-Node.js installed on your machine
+ *Node.js installed on your machine
-Discord bot token (create a bot on the Discord Developer Portal) Etherscan API key (register on Etherscan for an API key) Installation
+ *Discord bot token (create a bot on the Discord Developer Portal) *Etherscan API key (register on Etherscan for an API key)

+-Installation

 Install dependencies: